 • What about my personal security?

-Every member of the CCCV team has been through a rigorous vetting procedure before they start working with us.
-As part of our recruitment process, all members of staff undergo a Disclosure Barring Service (DBS) check and a Protection of Vulnerable Adults (POVA) check as part of the initial interview process.
+Every member of the team at Cooperative Care Colne Valley has been through a rigorous vetting process before they start working with us.
+As an integral part of our recruitment procedure, all members of staff undergo a Disclosure Barring Service (DBS) check and a Protection of Vulnerable Adults (POVA) check.

 • What happens when the office is closed?

 Our offices are normally open from 10am to 4pm Monday to Friday.
-Aside from this, we operate an out-of-hours emergency service which is staffed from 7am to 10pm.
+Outside of these times we operate an out-of-hours emergency service which is staffed from 7am to 10pm.
 The number for your out of hours service can be provided for your reassurance, with someone at the end of the telephone line to assist with any emergencies about your care.

 User Members have the right to access external agents who will act in their interests to help them solve problems, discuss concerns etc.